esciencecenter-digital-skills/NEBULA-docs/module-elements.md

 The notes are crucial for any instructor preparing to teach with the materials.
 They are also relevant for self-study participants, who can use the slides with accompanying notes to get a quick introduction to the subject.

-Slides are written in a markdown file, which should be placed in the `/modules/{modulename}` directory and rendered with Reveal.js.
-Technical information about the structure of these files [is here](#slides-with-revealjs).
+Slides are written in a markdown file, which should be placed in the `/modules/my-module-name/` directory and rendered with Reveal.js.
+Technical information about the structure of these files [is here](module-dir-structure.md#slides-with-revealjs).

-### Text
+## Text
 As this material is partly targeted at self-study participants, we explicitly want to include text.

 This type of section is meant to illustrate the concepts that are also covered in the presentations but for self study purpose.
 In the future we might replace many of these with recorded videos.

-Texts are written in markdown, as chapters inside the `/modules/{modulename}` directory.
+Texts are written in markdown, as chapters inside the `/modules/my-module-name/` directory.

-### Exercises
+## Exercises
 Any exercises are welcome, and there are no limits to the type of exercises that can be included.
 However, be explicit about the type of exercise at the top of the page: